 John Keats penned that.
-He was one of the most remarkable poets to ever live, and he only lived the ripe old age of 25. then, On the first Saturday in May, of the same year, Napoleon also died.
+He was one of the most remarkable poets to ever live, and he only lived the ripe old age of 25.
+Then, On the first Saturday in May, of the same year, Napoleon also died.
 That was 1821.
-So much happened, but was so different to today that it’s hard grapple with the history.
+So much happened then, but was so different to today that it’s hard grapple with the history.
 It just seems so long ago.

-Along with conquering lands, women named “Josephine”, and having his portrait taken, Napoleon enjoyed wine, and one of his favourites was from a stormy little outpost at the bottom of continental Africa.
-He liked the wine so much that while in exile, he had 30 bottles delivered to him per month.
+Along with conquering lands, women named “Josephine”, and a love for having his portrait taken, Napoleon enjoyed wine, and one of his favourites was from a stormy little outpost at the bottom of continental Africa.
+He liked the wine so much that while in exile, he had 30 bottles delivered per month.

 By then, the wine farm had been running for about 135 years, and one of their most famed wines was the Grand Constance, a blend of red and white Muscat de Frontignan.
-It’s the wine with the most history in Africa.
+It’s Africa’s most historic wine.

 And then a bottle was found from 1821, and put up for auction.